veena1486/100-days-of-code/log.md

 **(b) Thoughts/Insights:**
 Finally, understood how to do functional programming in R. It makes the entire process so much easier as I don't have repeat the same process whenever new data comes in.
 Now, just need to figure out same in Python.

+## (I) Data Understanding
+## Day 16- 26 June, 2020
+**(a) Today's Progress:**
+I know it's been a long break from working on my project.
+But after a lot of back & forth of learning, I have finally started with the pre-processing of my data.
+Initially, I planned to use the recipes package to pre-process my data but I felt that I first need to do each step manually so that I can understand the process entirely.

+**(b) Thoughts/Insights:**
+So, I finally learned how to impute for missing values in my data as well as understood the difference between label encoding and one hot encoding.